 Cheese contains approximately 7.3% MCFAs by weight.

-Butter contains approximately 9.2% MCFAs by weight.
+Butter contains about 9.2% MCFAs by weight.

-Yogurt contains approximately 6.6% MCFAs by weight.
+Yogurt contains about 6.6% MCFAs by weight.

 There are a variety of health benefits associated with consuming MCT oil.